 Ref CIPFA Financial Management Standards Current Status Further Work RAG Status 6.
-Mo nitoring Financial Performance • N The Leadership Team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability The quarterly monitoring report to Cabinet enables Leadership Board and Cabinet to respond to emerging risks - the effectiveness was evidenced during 2020/21 and 2021/22 as the Council agreed an in-year budget changes to respond to the financial impact of COVID-19.
-During 2022/23 the reporting framework was enhanced to provide greater transparency through organising appendices by service area.
+Mo nitoring Financial Performance 1 1 N The Leadership Team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability The quarterly monitoring report to Cabinet enables the Corporate Management Team and Cabinet to respond to emerging risks.
+The reporting provides transparency through organising appendices by service area.
 The report is also considered by Finance Scrutiny Committee.
 GREEN 0 The Leadership Team monitors the elements of its balance sheet that pose a significant risk to financial sustainability The quarterly monitoring report to Cabinet includes monitoring of key balance sheet items including balances, reserves, debtors, and cash (including the performance of Treasury Management).
-Increase the visibility of relevant balance sheet items for service managers through improving service level reporting on earmarked reserves and aged debtors.
-GREEN 7.
-Ext ternal Financial Reporting P The CFO has personal and statutory responsibility for ensuring that the statement of accounts produced by the local authority complies with the reporting requirements of the "Code of Practice on Local Authority Accounting in the United Kingdom" (The Code) The annual accounts are produced in compliance with The Code.
+GREEN ernal Financial Reporting P The CFO has personal and statutory responsibility for ensuring that the statement of accounts produced by the local authority complies with the reporting requirements of the "Code of Practice on Local Authority Accounting in the United Kingdom" (The Code) The annual accounts are produced in compliance with The Code.
 The accounts receive an unqualified audit opinion.
 The 2019/20 accounts were signed in January 2023 and received an unqualified audit opinion.
 Issues raised by external audit have been addressed by Officers, including accounting for infrastructure assets which was a national issue raised by the NAO.
-The 2020/21 accounts were signed in June 2024 and received an unqualified audit opinion.
-The delay to the audit of the 2020/21 and 2021/22 accounts has impacted on the timeliness of financial reporting.
-The Council is working with external auditors to implement the statutory arrangements to resolve the audit backlog.
-AMBER Q The presentation of the final outturn figures and variations from budget allows the leadership team to make strategic financial decisions Leadership Board and Cabinet consider outturn report and year end variances in a timely manner enabling strategic financial decisions to be made as necessary including transfers to reserves and agreed carry forwards for both revenue and capital budgets.
+The delay to the audit of the 2020/21, 2021/22 and 2022/23 accounts has impacted on the timeliness of financial reporting.
+The Council is working with external auditors to implement the statutory arrangements to resolve the audit backlog, which introduces a backstop date of 13 December 2024 for audit opinions to be issued on all prior year accounts (up to 2022/23).
+The implementation of the backstop date is likely to result in a disclaimed audit opinion for 2021/22 and 2022/23.
+Officers will work with external audit to rebuild assurance through the 2023/24 audit onwards.
+AMBER Q The presentation of the final outturn figures and variations from budget allows the leadership team to make strategic financial decisions The Corporate Management Team and Cabinet consider the year end report and variances in a timely manner enabling strategic financial decisions to be made as necessary including transfers to reserves and agreed carry forwards for both revenue and capital budgets.
 GREEN